Frontiers in Psychology

 Frontiers in Psychology is a peer-reviewed open-access academic journal covering all aspects of psychology.
 It was established in 2010 and is published by Frontiers Media, a controversial company that is included in Jeffrey Beall's list of "potential, possible, or probable predatory publishers".
 The editor-in-chief is Axel Cleeremans (Université libre de Bruxelles).

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social & Behavioral Sciences, EBSCO databases, PsycINFO, and Scopus.

 The journal has a 2022 impact factor of 3.8.
-Since 2016, the journal has a score of 2 in the Norwegian Scientific Index, which "covers the most prestigious and rigorous channels".
+In 2016, the journal had a score of 2 in the Norwegian Scientific Index, which "covers the most prestigious and rigorous channels".
 However, this listing was revised in 2023 to the X list which marks publication channels where there is doubt as to whether they should be approved or not and which The National Board of Scholarly Publishing and The Norwegian Directorate for Higher Education and Skills wants feedback from the research community.
+In 2024, the journal had a score of 1 (standard academic).